thedynamiclinker/sudocode/lib/ld.so.md

 1: What subject?

 0: Just a few pages later it starts escalating step after step and before long the tame rigor is an absolute acid trip.
 Now Completeness.
 Gödel Henkin.
 Syntax smuggled into Semantics as a hack.
 Skolem-Löwenheim.
 Upward Downward.
 How the hell is that not a paradox?
 Hey mathematics?
 Is anyone there?
 Why aren't there more people down here with me at this wild-ass zoo?
-A real numbers object that's countable from outside but proves itself uncountable from inside and everyone's like _that's fine_?
+A real numbers object that's countable from outside but proves itself uncountable from inside and everyone's just like _that's fine_?
 Absolutely melted.
 Mind rewritten.
 This is everything I need.

 1: I could use an explanation but I'm totally loving this enthusiasm.